Eschatologue/CM_wiki/docs/spells/9th-level.md

 When you transform, you choose whether your equipment falls to the ground, merges into the new form, or is worn by it.
 Worn equipment functions as normal.
 The DM determines whether it is practical for the new form to wear a piece of equipment, based on the creature's shape and size.
 Your equipment doesn't change shape or size to match the new form, and any equipment that the new form can't wear must either fall to the ground or merge into your new form.
 Equipment that merges has no effect in that state.

-During this spell's duration, you can use your action to assume a different form following the same restrictions and rules for the original form, with one exception: if your new form has more hit points than your current one, your hit points remain at their current value.
+During this spell's duration, you can use your :rsc-action: **Action** to assume a different form following the same restrictions and rules for the original form, with one exception: if your new form has more hit points than your current one, your hit points remain at their current value.

 ### Storm of Vengeance
 *9th-level conjuration*